npeter/ioBroker.apsystems-ecu/README.md

 ## Integration of APSystems inverters via ECU-R
 This adapter integrates [APSystems](https://apsystems.com/) inverters via APSystems ECU-R communication unit to collect data from solar modules.
 The adapter queries the local ECU-R using the proprietary APSytems ECU to EMAapp protocol.
-It collects realtime information and history data about the ECU and about the configured inverters.
+It collects realtime information and history data from the ECU related about the configured inverters.
 The ECU supports several connections and protocols on its LAN and WLAN interface.
-This implementation supports only communication via TCP port 8899 and the so called command group 11.<br>
+This implementation is focused on the services available via WLAN TCP port 8899 and the so called command group 11 of the ECU.<br>
 <br>
 ## Many Thanks ...
 This project was only possible because of the great protocol analysis work of @checking12, @HAEdwin and other people on the home assistant forum.